jakegoldman/final_project_2/README.md

 	At this point it runs, but computation increases with time.
 	Jerome added a zoom feature.
 	Jerome added a highlight with protein name when mouseover feature.

+6/9/17: Jake modified display so that nodes appear on top of edges.

+6/11/17: Jerome added sliders using the controlp5 library.